rajington/windowsapp/README.md

 # Windows.app

-Move/resize your windows with the keyboard; customize it with Javascript
+Move/resize your windows with the keyboard; customize it with [JSCocoa](https://github.com/parmanoir/jscocoa/)

 ## Usage